How To Complain

 What We Will Do

-We will contact you about your complaint within five working days and offer to discuss with you the best way to investigate it, including the time scales to expect for a reply.
+We will contact you about your complaint within seven working days and offer to discuss with you the best way to investigate it, including the time scales to expect for a reply.
 We will aim to:

 - Find out what happened and what went wrong.